india-golf/aviation/docs/engine-clearing.md

 > The engine should be cleared periodically by briefly advancing the throttle to normal cruise power

 It's unclear why the procedure changed in FAA-H-8083-3C from `briefly advancing the throttle to normal cruise power` to `the throttle should be periodically advanced and sustained for a few seconds`.
 To be fair, advancing to normal cruise power seems pretty drastic.
+Perhaps the intent of the 'normal cruise power' procedure was to clear potentially fouled spark plugs, but was changed in recognition that it often takes much longer than a few seconds to do so.
+In other words, if you can't actually clear the spark plugs this way, then you don't need to advance the throttle all the way to cruise power.

 To summarize, clearing the engine: